About Ricky Hunter & Associates

 Member of the International Council of Professional Therapists (ICPT) Reg No RH/051012/31148/AU

 Ricky Hunter & Associates was conceived after Ricky wrote her first book, which was launched in 2006 by the now Governor General Quentin Bryce AC.
 Ricky realised there was a niche audience that could be filled by sharing experiences of domestic violence with health professionals and others who wanted to learn about DV from a survivor’s perspective.
 Our first workshop was in Bundaberg in 2007 and we haven’t looked back.
 As of April 2012 our small team with our professional associates have presented nearly one hundred workshops in New Zealand and Australia and many guided discussions for survivors.
 We have been supported by hundreds of truly committed professionals from a broad range of disciplines along our journey.
-We salute the many hundreds of women’s agencies who have supported us on our journey by hosting our workshops in the past five years and their passion to make a difference.

 Our small team consists of our professional associates, Dawn Spinks Clinical Counsellor and Psychotherapist of Spinks & Associates, and Counsellor and Corporate Trainer, Jan Sky, of Executive State Identification..
 From time to time,we have guest speakers such as Louise McOrmond-Plummer, author and international authority on the subject of Intimate Partner Sexual Violence.
 We have been generously supported by research made freely available to us from Cathy Kern, Policy Analyst / Privacy Officer, Royal New Zealand Plunket Society, Dr Frank Ascione from Utah State University, Dr Allan Wade, Dr Michael Flood and Lois A. Herman from the Womens United Nations Reporting Network who supplies us with the latest up-to-date research on violence against women on the global stage.